Your Parish Councillors

 Parish Councillor Biography

-I enjoy talking to, and helping, people, whether that's through coordinating the Community Fridge, supporting the Breakfast & Banter, running the Community Hub or cooking a hot meal at the regular Tuesday Club in the Warm Spaces that GLPC provides.
+I enjoy talking to and helping people.
+Whether that’s through coordinating the Community Fridge, supporting Breakfast & Banter, running the Community Hub, or running the regular Tuesday club helping prepare the warm meals that GLPC provides.

-Being a councillor has enabled me to extend the work I do at The Hub further into the community and you'll see me and my family join in with GLPC's regular litter picking activities, a positive, helpful way to spend a few hours, great for meeting people and of course, at the end, I get to serve my cakes to the volunteers.
+Being a councillor has enabled me to extend the work I do at the hub further into the community and you’ll see me and my family out litter picking, a positive, helpful way to spend a few hours.
+Great for meeting people and of course, at the end I get to serve my cakes to the volunteers.

-I couldn't do what I do without volunteers, we have some amazing helpers and I enjoy working with them and encouraging new people to become a volunteer which in turn gives them confidence to move on to bigger things.
+I couldn’t do what I do without volunteers, we have some amazing helpers and I enjoy working with them and encouraging new people to become volunteers.
+Which in turn gives them confidence to move on to bigger things.
 Like being a Parish Councillor!

 Parish Councillor Biography